 Tony Foster is the Chief Operating Officer of The Road to Freedom.
-As a man in recovery himself, Tony has a passion for helping others find and stay on their road to recovery.
-His ultimate goal is to help his patients gain a better understanding of the role of spirituality in addiction recovery and how building a relationship with a God can help in the healing process.
+As a man in recovery himself, Tony is passionate about helping others find and stay on their road to recovery.
+His ultimate goal is to help his patients gain a better understanding of the role of spirituality in addiction recovery.
+Ultimately, he wants to share how building a relationship with a God can help in the healing process.

-Tony continued to describe in this service that, from that point forward, he followed a similar path as his father— leading a life ruled by money, the pursuit of success, and the frequent consumption of alcohol.
+Tony continued to describe in this service that, from that point forward, he followed a similar path as his father.
+He led a life ruled by money, the pursuit of success, and the frequent consumption of alcohol.

 The Turning Point

 Tony has openly admitted that his mindset as an alcoholic was like that of any other: one of heightened ego and an even higher insecurity to drive it.
 It was because of alcohol that he was able to get through each day.
 It was because of alcohol that he was able to have fun and relax.
 And it wasn’t until alcohol nearly killed him that Tony was able to realize that alcohol didn’t have to rule his life.

 During his November 29th church service, Tony points out something very important that people in recovery tend to learn the hard way: not everyone responds to treatment the same way.
 In his case, Tony had no problem admitting that he was what many would call a “problem patient.”
 This was due in part because, when Tony started rehab in 2002, he did so because it’s what his family wanted— not what he wanted.
 It wasn’t until he came close to death in a six-week long relapse that he finally realized that being ruled by alcohol was no way to truly live.
 From that point on, Tony turned to God for the strength to recover and willingly went to rehab.
 Once he did, he found a method of treatment that worked for him: toothbrush therapy.